 Can we estimate the contribution of the Southern Ocean ventilation mechanism to the last deglacial CO2 rise on the basis of our model results?
-CO2 rose by about 35 ppm 15 between the LGM and 15 ka BP (Fig. 9).
-If this CO2 increase is entirely attributed to rejuvenating deep ocean waters, it would translate into a global reduction in deep water age of roughly 350 years according to the model-derived linear relationship between CO2 and ventilation age (Fig. 6a).
-Due to carbonate compensation in response to this ventilation change, CO2 would increase by another ~10 ppm over the following 20 15 kyr.
-The early deglacial CO2 increase might also reflect positive contributions from surface water temperature changes (Tschumi et al., 2008) and an estimated negative contribution from terrestrial uptake due to CO2 fertilization on none ice-covered land (Joos et al., 2004).
+CO2 rose by about 35 ppm between the LGM and 15 ka BP (Fig. 10).
+If this CO2 increase is entirely attributed to rejuvenating deep ocean waters, it would translate into a global reduction in deep water age of roughly 350 years, according to the model-derived linear relationship between CO2 and ventilation age (Fig. 7a).
+Due to carbonate compensation in response to this ventilation change, CO2 would increase by another ~10 ppm over the following 15 kyr.
+The early deglacial CO2 increase might also reflect positive contributions from surface water temperature changes (Tschumi et al., 2008) and an estimated negative contribution from terrestrial uptake due to CO2 fertilization on ice-free land (Joos et al., 2004).
 The two effects might have roughly cancelled.
-Taken together, our model results suggest that the Southern Ocean ventilation mechanism has contributed 25 about half to the reconstructed total glacial-interglacial CO2 increase of 90-100 ppm.
+Taken together, our model results suggest that the Southern Ocean ventilation mechanism has contributed about half to the reconstructed total glacialinterglacial CO2 increase of 90-100 ppm.